Erasmus+ programme guide

 Within Erasmus+, networks of schools have also implemented international projects to promote innovation and share best practices at different levels of school organization.

-The new Programme appears to be dedicated to strengthening the actions of the previous Programme and expanding its horizons, thanks to the significant rise in available resources and focused attention on the inclusion of the most disadvantaged categories.
+The current Programme is dedicated to strengthening the actions of the previous Programme and expanding its horizons, thanks to the significant rise in available resources and focused attention on the inclusion of the most disadvantaged categories.

-It has seen its budget almost doubled, from 14.7 to 26 billion euros, and aims to fund 10 million mobility projects over the next seven years.
+It has seen its budget almost doubled, from 14.7 to 26 billion euros, and aims to fund 10 million mobility projects during its course!

-Compared to the previous one, it looks more ambitious, open, and inclusive.
+Compared to the previous one, it is more ambitious, open, and inclusive.

 Let me tell you why.